COHRINT/FaMSeC/README.md

 1. Run `make_nets_and_data.jl`, after adding the `experiment_name` to the `experiment_utilities.jl` file, and creating a corresponding experiment parameters file in the `experiment_params` folder, and following the format of other files in that folder.
 I typically did this on Google Cloud Platform using something like a 64 processor machine and a few hundred workers in julia (via `julia -p <number_of_workers>`).
 This process results in `.jld` and `.csv` files in the `logs` directory.
 The `.jld` files contain the raw network definitions and simulations, the `.csv` files contain summary data used for creating the solver quality model.

 * NOTE: After running the code you need to ***shut down the REPL*** before starting it up again for the step 2.
-This is due to an issue with the `.jld` library, it is unfortunate, but exists. ***Failing to do this can ruin the data that you just make (possibly ruining hours of processing)***
+This is due to an issue with the `.jld` library, it is unfortunate, but exists. ***Failing to do this can ruin the data that you just made (possibly ruining hours of processing)***

 2. Run `make_experiment_data.jl`.
 This file can do three things:
     * Create the `.svg` figures for the experiment---this is done in the `imgs` folder by default.